MikeJonesBYU/iceskaterMobileBackend/README.md

 The tag can be left blank, but it can help identify containers afterwards.
 For example, I've been using version numbers 1.0, 1.1, ...
 2.0, etc. Whenever the first number changes, I achieved a stable version that accomplished some milestone.
 That way I can go back to that version if I need to.
 For the commands, if a tag is specified when building, the same tag should be used for the rest of the commands.
 If no tag is specified, "latest" should be used as the tag.

+To then deploy the image, go to: https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/event_classifier?tab=code
+This is our lambda that runs the event_classifier.
+Then press "Deploy new image", Select the image that you just pushed up or get the URI from the ECR.

 #### Debugging tips